Login Menu

 But with this target taking a huge hike to 100% by 2035, some vehicle manufacturers have expressed serious doubts, saying the targets should be reduced.

 Transport Secretary, Mark Harper claims that the path to zero-emission vehicles is proportionate, pragmatic and realistic for families.
-And several schemes have been put in place to help with upfront and long-term running costs for new electric cars.
+Several schemes have been put in place to help with upfront and long-term running costs for new electric cars.

 Charging Station Growth